know-ai/PyIAC/docs/user_guide_db.md

 For Sqlite Database you must define the db filename with the arg *dbfile* in the method *set_db*.

 For Database in production you must define the data base type with *dbtype*.
-PyHades Support Postgres and MySQL.
+PyIAC Support Postgres and MySQL.

 Then, once you set the db you must set the tags that you want to log with the method *set_tag*